Special-K-s-Flightsim-Bots/DGSABot/README.md

 If you want to use the Discord banlist to protect your own group, DGSABot is the way to go.

 > [!NOTE]
-> If you are a user of [DCSServerBot](https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot) already all you
+> If you are a user of [DCSServerBot](https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot) already,
-> need is to activate the "Cloud" plugin.
+> all you need is to activate the "Cloud" plugin.
 > Then you can choose in the configuration which of the lists, DCS-bans and/or Discord-bans you want to use.

 ## Installation